Florida Revives Popular Home-Hardening Program With $280M in New Funding

 A timely opportunity for Florida homeowners

 Florida’s renewed commitment to hurricane resilience is welcome news for many, especially as the state approaches peak storm season.
-With $280 million in funding on the table, those who can should take advantage of the opportunity to strengthen their homes and potentially lower their insurance costs.
+With $280 million in funding on the table, those who qualify should take advantage of the opportunity to strengthen their homes and potentially lower their insurance costs.

 Given the program’s popularity and limited funds, acting early could make all the difference.
-Don’t wait until the next storm warning, start preparing now.
+Don’t wait until the next storm warning; start preparing now.

 Compare some of today's best home insurance offers with the tool below, powered by Bankrate: